Welcome to C Programming

 - Confusing bitwise AND

-- Right-shifting negative numbers has implementation-defined behavior
+&with logical AND&& - Right-shifting negative numbers has implementation-defined behavior

 - Shifting beyond the bit width causes undefined behavior

-Assignment Operators in C++
+Assignment Operators in C

 Assignment operators assign values to variables.
-C++ provides compound assignment operators that combine assignment with arithmetic or bitwise operations.
+C provides compound assignment operators that combine assignment with arithmetic or bitwise operations.

 Assignment Operators

-#include <iostream>
+#include <stdio.h>

 int main() {